choderalab/wetlab-protocols/receiving_deliveries/receiving_deliveries.md

 2. If it is not a chemical but a wetlab consumable, record it in [Master Consumables Inventory](https://docs.google.com/spreadsheets/d/1CiP7uYrjyv9ltk02AqKvY3_4E6dxD82QuPtC2JIxBGI/edit#gid=0).
 Check Please record the amount received and the storing location, again using the wetlab/drylab position labels.

 3. For chemical compounds, please add them to the [MSKCC chemical inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1SOwhfuDNn6Vuom2MKBMirPzldHBIgRBnxtSEdpcPH20/edit?usp=sharing)
- Depending on storage instuctions pick the storage area and record it in [Dessicator Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1TAhKhrfAdcbwQxWJdWEWP7ud2vQjalPZKtHsQDj2Vkc/edit?usp=sharing), [PlateStable Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1G5QUp8qXdvego0RQgK76sPDZQAlD6N8Jy37FBhYllTk/edit?usp=sharing) or [Freezer Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1F-x4JrbIAd96WqROiASZuANYdQVlM8HLVpmyp_6wbBY/edit?usp=sharing).
+ Depending on storage instuctions pick the storage area and record the item it in [Dessicator Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1TAhKhrfAdcbwQxWJdWEWP7ud2vQjalPZKtHsQDj2Vkc/edit?usp=sharing), [PlateStable Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1G5QUp8qXdvego0RQgK76sPDZQAlD6N8Jy37FBhYllTk/edit?usp=sharing) or [Freezer Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1F-x4JrbIAd96WqROiASZuANYdQVlM8HLVpmyp_6wbBY/edit?usp=sharing).

 4. For chemicals  make sure to download the corresponding SDS from the supplier or using the MSKCC service.
-Print and add them to the SDS binder in wetlab and put them in the google drive [SDS folder](https://drive.google.com/a/choderalab.org/folderview?id=0B2aRcG3eE40xM0FWREROaVR1MVE&usp=sharing).
+Print and add them to the SDS binder in wetlab and put them in the google drive [SDS folder](https://drive.google.com/drive/folders/0B075He2poqy1OWZlSEw5cFlhaXc?usp=sharing).

 5. All documents related to delivery must be ScanSnap'ed.